 Sample Preparation and Manipulation for Microanalysis (1501V) Online

-This one-day course will be conducted live via Zoom.
+This three-day course will be conducted live via Zoom.
 For more details email email@example.com.

 COURSE OUTLINE & SYLLABUS

 Course schedule: 9:00 a.m. – 5:00 p.m. all three days (Central Time, U.S. and Canada).
 There will be a one-hour break for lunch and several short breaks throughout the day.

 The course will consist of live demonstration and training in a variety of techniques of small particle handling.
 All course material will be presented in the lectures and manual.
 Overview of micro-physical preparation techniques, workspace ergonomics, and important tips and “tricks of the trade” for handling small particles will be included.